 Lingcod, Ophiodon elongatus

-Lingcod are bottom dwellers found in and around rocky areas, adjacent to large drop-offs, with good water movement, normally at depths between 30 and 330 feet but they have been documented at depths of 1,400 feet.
-They reach a maximum length of 152 cm (60 inches) and 59 kg (130 pounds) in weight.
-They are generally a deep-water slow moving non-migratory species that makes them a “sitting duck” for recreational anglers.
+The Lingcods are bottom dwellers found in and around rocky areas adjacent to large drop-offs with good water movement, normally at depths between 30 and 330 feet but they have also been documented at depths of 1,400 feet.
+They reach a maximum length of 1.52 meters (5 feet) and weight of 59 kg (130 pounds).
+They are generally a deep water slow-moving non-migratory species making them “sitting ducks” for recreational anglers.
 They are voracious predators consuming fish, invertebrates, octopi, and squid.
 In turn they are preyed upon by Sea Lions and Harbor Seals.
 Females and males have lifespans of 20 and 14 years, respectively.
 Reproduction is oviparous with each female laying between 150,000 and 500,000 eggs per annum.
 The eggs are deposited in crevices and under rocks and are guarded by the males until they hatch.
 They have a limited distribution in Mexican waters being found in the first 275 miles of the Pacific side of the northwest coast of Baja with fish taken as far south as Punta San Carlos.